 We confirmed FAIRE analysis with chromatin immunoprecipitations (ChIPs) to detect histone modifications that are associated with active gene expression.
-Active enhancers are marked by high levels of histone H3 acetylated on lysine 27 (H3K27ac) and low levels of histone H3 trimethylated on lysine 4 (H3K4me3) while active promoters are marked by high levels of H3K4me3 and variable levels of H3K27ac (67).
-We found that the distal enhancers of Dct, TYRP1, and TYR had low levels of H3K4me3 and high levels of H3K27ac which did not significantly increase (Dct, Fig. 6A, left) or increased to a small extent upon differentiation (Tyrp1, Fig. 6B, left, Tyr, Fig. 6C, left).
-The proximal promoters of Dct, Tyrp1, and, Tyr displayed variable increases in both H3K27ac and H3K4me3 enrichment upon differentiation, with Tyr characterized with the lowest relative levels of these histone modifications in undifferentiated Melb-a cells and the highest relative increase upon differentiation (Figs. A, B, C, right).
-ChIP specificity was demonstrated by low enrichment of melanocyte specific regulatory regions and high H3K27ac enrichment of the MyoD CER in C2C12 cells (Figs. 6D) and low enrichment of the Scn2a1 locus in all cells (Fig.6E).
-These experiments confirm FAIRE analysis which suggests that the distal regulatory regions of melanocyte specific genes are primed by open chromatin structure in undifferentiated melanoblasts, while proximal promoters become increasingly accessible upon differentiation.
+Active enhancers are marked by high levels of histone H3 acetylated on lysine 27 (H3K27ac) and low levels of histone H3 trimethylated on lysine 4 (H3K4me3), while active promoters are marked by high levels of H3K4me3 and variable levels of H3K27ac (66).
+We found that the distal enhancers of Dct, Tyrp1 and Tyr had low levels of H3K4me3 and high levels of H3K27ac which did not significantly increase (Dct, Figure 6A, left) or increased to a small extent upon differentiation (Tyrp1, Figure 6B, left, Tyr, Figure 6C, left).
+The proximal promoters of Dct, Tyrp1 and, Tyr displayed variable increases in both H3K27ac and H3K4me3 enrichment upon differentiation, with Tyr characterized by the lowest relative levels of these histone modifications in undifferentiated Melb-a cells and the highest relative increase upon differentiation (Figure 6A, B, C, right).
+ChIP specificity was demonstrated by low enrichment of melanocyte-specific regulatory regions and high H3K27ac enrichment of the MyoD CER in C2C12 cells (Figure 6D) and low enrichment of the Scn2al locus in all cells (Figure 6E).
+These experiments confirm FAIRE analysis which suggests that the distal regulatory regions of melanocyte-specific genes are primed by open chromatin structure in undifferentiated melanoblasts, while proximal promoters become increasingly accessible upon differentiation.